shimomura1004/h8_emulator/README.md

     unknown.
     command>

-sender is a helper program to interact with h8300h's serial port.
+sender is a helper program to interact with h8emu's serial port.
 Press ':' to enter command mode.
 - send (file)
-    - read the file and send to h8300h
+    - read the file and send to h8emu process
 - exec (executable file)
-    - execute the file and send the output to h8300h
+    - execute the file and send the output to h8emu process

 ## Enable networking
     # Prepare tap device